Sue Donohoe

-Sue Donohoe (1959–2020) was an American basketball coach.
+Susan Donohoe (August 15, 1959 – December 13, 2020) was an American basketball coach.

 Life and career

 Donohoe started her coaching career as a graduate assistant for the Louisiana Tech women's basketball program in 1981.
 She was notable for her contributions to Louisiana Tech women's basketball and helped them win their first NCAA women's basketball tournament.
 She also worked as a women's basketball coach at Stephen F. Austin State University.